-If your partner or ex-partner has passed away and you were financially dependent on them, you may be entitled to a benefit under the General Surviving Relatives Act (Algemene nabestaandenwet, ANW benefit).
+If your partner or ex-partner has passed away and you were financially dependent on them, you may be entitled to a benefit under the Anw.
 The partner or ex-partner must have been insured when he/she passed away; in other words, he or she must have lived in the Netherlands or have worked and paid tax in the Netherlands.

 Minor children may also receive a benefit if both parents pass away.
 This applies to both biological and adopted children.